psDevUK/jekflix-template/_posts/2020-11-24-Badge-Component.md

 ## Demo

 For demonstration purposes I knocked together a real simple dashboard that will now feature a sticky navbar, for me this is great, as I have lost count for the amount of times I have had to explain the hamburger menu is a menu to some people.
-So figure if the links to the pages are in a nice simple cinstant place then it will be easier for my end-users to navigate around the dashboard
+So figure if the links to the pages are in a nice simple consistant place then it will be easier for my end-users to navigate around the dashboard

 ```
 Import-Module -Name UniversalDashboard